akanksha-ch0/QGAT/README.md

 Note:
 -----
-The `QTLdb/` folder containing species-specific `.bed` files is included in the package and required for QTL search (except when using `--trait` which uses GFF).
+The `QTLdb/` folder containing species-specific `.bed` files is included in the package and required for QTL search (except when using `-trait` which uses GFF).

 The `input/` and `output/` folders are also included for organizing example data and results.